FAQs: For Providers

 Please use this direct link to access the historic DentaQuest portal: https://provider.masshealth-dental.net/

-Member eligibility verification and service history is available on the new BeneCare provider portal.
 If you have concerns about the eligibility information in the portal, or are seeing inconsistent information, you can call MassHealth customer service at 800-841-2900 to verify a member’s eligibility.

 The provider portal does not currently allow eligibility verification by member name and date of birth.
 If you need to verify eligibility by member name, you can call MassHealth customer service at 800-841-2900 to check a member’s eligibility.